IBM/edge-ai-apis/API ReadMes/README_Coreset.md

 Compress an image to JPEG image
 #### Arguments:
 ```
-quality: an integer specifying the quality of the compressed JPEG image.
-It ranges from 0 to 100.
+quality: an integer specifying the quality of the compressed JPEG image ranging from 0 to 100.
 file: specifies the image to be compressed
 ```
 #### Return: